 - Buyer details

 - Delivery address

-What is an invoice? what does it contain?
+What is an invoice?
+What does it contain?

 An invoice is an official payment request sent by the vendor to their buyers once the order is fulfilled.
-It lists down the goods or service that have been delivered and specifies the amount of money that is owed.
+It lists down the goods or services that have been delivered and specifies the amount of money that is owed.

 Key differences between purchase order and invoice

 The key difference is that a purchase order is sent by buyers to vendors with the intention to track and control the purchasing process.
 On the other hand, an invoice is an official payment request sent by vendors to buyers once their order is fulfilled.

 |Order confirmation sent by the buyer to the vendor||Payment reminder sent by the supplier to the buyer|

 |Generated when the buyer places an order||Generated after the order is fulfilled|